 Scabiosa caucasica, S. columbaria, S. japonica var. alpina

-Produces a continuous supply of large, 3 inch pincushion type flowers on long, wiry stems from June right up until frost.
-They attract butterflies and are superb for cutting.
-Colors include shades of lavender, light to deep blue and silver-white.
-Grows 2-3 feet tall.
-Winter hardy to zone 3.
+House's Hybrids scabiosa produces a continuous supply of large, 3 in. pincushion-type flowers on long, wiry stems from June until frost.
+Flowers are in shades of lavender, light to deep blue and silver white.
+Blooms attract butterflies, are superb cut flowers.
+Plants grow 2-3 ft. tall, are winter hardy to zone 3.

-Genetically dwarf, heavy blooming, 12 inch tall plants, spread to 18 inches across, and produce soft pink flowers the first year from June to September.
-Winter hardy to zones 5 and above, Diamond Pink can be grown as an annual in zones 4 and below.
+Genetically dwarf, heavy-blooming, 12 in. tall plants spread to 18 in. across, produce soft-pink flowers the first year, from June to September.
+Winter hardy to zones 5 and above, Diamond Pink scabiosa can be grown as an annual everywhere.

-Comments: Full sun, part shade in hottest climates.
-Moderate to regular water.
-Flowers attract bees, butterflies and are excellent for cutting.
+Grow Scabiosa: Full sun, part shade in hottest climates.
+Moderate to regular water, with good drainage.
+Flowers attract bees, butterflies, are excellent for cutting.
 Plants resist deer and rabbits.